 \subsubsection{RQ1.1 Results}

-We first present, in \Cref{tab:performance:full}, the metric scores obtained by \aspectTool and the baseline tools globally across all vulnerability locations.
-We report the results for both the strict- and relaxed-location methods to determine the confusion matrix. \textbf{\aspectTool obtained the same results for both methods: it perfectly detected all vulnerabilities in the dataset, achieving 100\% sensitivity and 99.15\% specificity, with only one false positive}.
+We present, in \Cref{tab:performance:full}, the metric scores obtained by \aspectTool and the baseline tools globally across all vulnerability locations.
+We report the results for both the strict- and relaxed-location methods. \textbf{\aspectTool perfectly detected all vulnerabilities in the dataset, achieving 100\% sensitivity and 99.15\% specificity, with only one false positive}.

-The only false positive reported by \aspectTool occurred for vulnerability CVE-2014-1829, where the vulnerability was detected but not the fix (\Cref{fig:code:falsePositive}).
-Indeed, the sanitization of the authorization field occurred only in a conditional branch (\Cref{line:falsePositive:sanitize}), hence could not be statically assumed in the rest of the source code.
-Moreover, to detect that the request was sanitized before being sent (\Cref{line:falsePositive:send}), such sanitization had to be propagated to the \pyCode{prepared\_request} variable due to \python dynamic binding (\Cref{line:falsePositive:binding}).
+The only false positive reported by \aspectTool occurred for vulnerability CVE-2014-1829, where the vulnerability was detected but also the fix, because of dynamic properties of the code that could not be assumed by a static analyzer (namely, a conditional branch and a \python binding).
+This is detailed in Appendix~\ref{sec:appendix:fp}, provided as supplementary material.

-The gap in the results reported for the strict- and relaxed-locations (\Cref{tab:performance:full}) for the baseline tools reflects disagreements in precisely locating security vulnerabilities.
+The gap between the results reported for the strict- and relaxed-locations (\Cref{tab:performance:full}) for the baseline tools reflects disagreements over precisely locating security vulnerabilities.
 In the rest of this subsection, we focus on the relaxed-location results to remain conservative to the advantage of baseline tools in our comparison. \textbf{Baseline tools achieved up to 59.66\% sensitivity and 95.87\% specificity; with 100.0\% sensitivity and 99.15\% specificity, \aspectTool outperformed them}.